TomChothia/TrainSecurity/README.txt

-Train_Traffic.pcap: an example capture from the train communication network trdpParser.zip: A parser for this traffic written in python Parsed_Train_Traffic.txt: The parse of the pcap file.
+Train_Traffic.pcap: an example capture from the train communication network

+trdpParser.zip: A parser for this traffic written in python

+Parsed_Train_Traffic.txt: The parse of the pcap file.

 TrainCaptures: more captures from the train.

 TestBed: capture of spoofing the speed on the train test-bed

 Photos: pictures of spoofing the speed, the device and ETBN.

-JournalPaper.pdf: The draft of a Journal Paper that has been submitted to an engineering journal.
-This paper will appear after the conference paper, and cite it as previous work.
+JournalPaper.pdf: The draft of a journal paper that has been submitted to an engineering journal.
+This paper will appear after the conference paper, and cite it will cite the conference paper as previous work.